Greenere/howlang/readme.md

 There is no "if", a block "{}" is by default a branching map.

-## Loop
+## Loop & Local Variables

-There is no iteration loop, every loop should be conducted recursively.
+Loop should be conducted recursively to make it more elegant.

 Get the sum of a list: